rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 Icons of Mary are extremely popular (second only to Christ) yet are sometimes the source of controversy and misunderstanding between well-meaning Christians.
 Even today, accusations of "Mary worship" resound from protestants (iconoclasts and otherwise).

-If anyone is deserving of honor (veneration), it is the mother of Christ, the Theotokos.
+If anyone is deserving of honor (veneration), it is the mother of the God-man Christ, the Theotokos.

 !!! quote "Luke 1:28"
     And the angel came in unto her, and said, Hail, thou that art highly favoured, the Lord is with thee: